This post contains affiliate links.

 How to make Hamburger Gravy:

-Brown Meat: Cook and crumble ground beef with a meat chopper or wooden spoon in a deep skillet over medium-high heat.
-Add onion and sauté until soft.
+Brown Meat: Cook ground beef in a large skillet, breaking it up with a meat chopper or wooden spoon as it cooks over medium-high heat.
+Dump in onion and sauté for a few minutes until soft.

-Finish Gravy: Stir in flour and butter, then add milk and seasonings.
-Stir gravy as it cooks until thickened.
-Taste and adjust seasonings to taste.
-Serve homemade hamburger gravy with green beans or roasted vegetables.
+Finish Gravy: Stir in butter and flour then add milk and seasonings.
+Stir the gravy as it cooks until it is thickened.
+Taste and adjust seasonings to your liking.
+Serve this homemade hamburger gravy over mashed potatoes with a side of green beans or roasted vegetables.
+Enjoy!

 5 from 137 votes